 Finally, the wide viewing angle (8.12 degrees) means that your field of view is larger, and thus scanning for birds are bit easier.

 Additionally, during testing, I found the glare to be pronounced when viewing towards bright sunlight filtering through gaps in the tree canopy.
-In this instance, the distracting glare occasionally covered the whole field of view, making spotting a bird in the canopy rather challenging.
+In this instance, the distracting glare occasionally obscured the entire field of view, making it rather challenging to spot a bird in the canopy.

 Having said that, the glare effect only occurs under the specific conditions detailed above.
 I did not notice glare or ghosting otherwise.